Air France Flight 296Q: Accident

 The panicking passengers now began pushing toward the front of the cabin.
 A flight attendant standing in the centre of the cabin at seat 12D was pushed into the aisle by a severely burnt passenger from 12F.
 Then, as she was helping another passenger whose clothes were on fire, she was carried forward by the surge of people rushing to escape.
 After the rush of people had left and the interior was fast becoming toxic, she stood at the front door and called back into the cabin.
 There was no reply and the thick black smoke made a visual check impossible, so she exited the fuselage.
 The evacuation from the rear door had been fast and smooth thanks to the instructions from the flight attendants at the rear of the aircraft.

 The medical team from the air-show arrived and began examining the passengers.
 Ten minutes after the crash, the first of the fire trucks arrived.
 But because of the forest, only the smaller vehicles were able to reach the wreckage.
 Apart from the tail section, the aircraft was consumed by fire.

 Of 136 people on board, three did not escape.
 One was a disabled 14-year-old boy named Hervé Liermann in seat 4F who was unable to move.
 Another was a 7-year-old girl named Mariama Barry in seat 8C, who was trapped, unable to remove her seatbelt after a seatback collapsed on top of her (her older brother had removed his own seatbelt but was carried away by the rush of people before he could help his sister).
 The third was a woman named Marie-Françoise Froesch who had reached the front door and then returned to help the girl.
 Thirty-four passengers required hospitalization for injuries and burns.
 Both pilots received minor head injuries and also suffered from smoke inhalation and shock.

-Accident investigation
+Investigation

 The official investigation was carried out by the Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA), the French air accident investigation bureau, in conjunction with Air France and Airbus.
 Although the official investigation was written in French, the BEA released an English version on 29 November 1989.
 The translated version of the report can be found on the Aviation Accidents Database and at the Aviation Safety Network.